yuvalmGS/gigaspaces-wiki-jekyll/xap97net/persistency.markdown

 weight: 200
 ---

-{% compositionsetup %}

-{% summary page|65 %}Using the GigaSpaces External Data Source interface to persist data stored in the space{% endsummary %}
+{% summary  %}Using the GigaSpaces External Data Source interface to persist data stored in the space{% endsummary %}

 # Overview